DigitalPublishingToolkit/NN09/md/10Rules.md

 just as readily as it destroys them, and alienates people from each other just as easily as it aligns them.

-A darker aspect of the connective power of the query shows that it is hardly limited to emancipatory or progressive forces, but to their adversaries as well.
+This darker aspect of the connective power of the query shows that it is hardly limited to emancipatory or progressive forces, but to their adversaries as well.
 One of the most reactionary web phenomena is the so-called ‘Men’s Rights Activists’ (or ‘Masculinists’) scene.[^36]